-Our Strategic Partners are those organisations who are actively engaged in work-related road safety and promoting the Driving for Better Business campaign within their business networks.
+Our Strategic Partners are those organisations who are actively engaged in work-related road safety and promoting the Driving for Better Business programme within their business networks.

 Association of Car Fleet Operators